rchari51/Datafiniti_Challenge/Extensions.md

         </tr>
 </table>
 ```
-4. **Outputs in other than JSON format**: Extract.extract() returns a dictionary of key-value pairs which can be dumped in json format or any key-value store, such as Redis.
+4. **Outputs in formats other than JSON:** Extract.extract() returns a dictionary of key-value pairs which can be dumped in json format or any key-value store, such as Redis.

 ## References
 #### [1] [Bin-packing, First-Fit Algorithm, Wikipedia](https://en.wikipedia.org/wiki/Bin_packing_problem#First-fit_algorithm)